 11 of 12

 Zinc oxide acts as a flux at high temperatures.
-However, it will vaporize in a reduction atmosphere, resulting in highly toxic fumes.
+However, it will vaporize in a reduction atmosphere, resulting in highly dangerous fumes.
 Zinc oxide also can lend opacity and in large amounts can encourage crystal growth.

 12 of 12